Gromov-Witten theory via roots and logarithms: Logarithmic--naive comparisons

 \section{Logarithmic--naive comparisons}

 We establish the main comparison result.
 To ease notation, we replace the initial simple normal crossings pair with a slope-sensitive modification, which we continue to denote $(X|D)$.

 We will equate the logarithmic and orbifold theories of $(X|D)$.
 By Theorem~\ref{thm: naive is orbifold}, it suffices to equate the logarithmic and naive theories.
-The main Theorem~\ref{thm: main-thm} is thus reduced to the following: \begin{theorem} Replace $(X|D)$ with a $\Lambda$-sensitive modification.
+The main Theorem~\ref{thm: main-thm} is thus reduced to the following: \begin{theorem} Let $\Lambda$ be numerical data for a space of genus zero logarithmic stable maps to $(X|D)$.
+Replace $(X|D)$ with a $\Lambda$-sensitive modification.
 Then the natural morphism

 is virtually birational, i.e.

 \end{theorem}

 The proof is given in two parts.
 In Section~\ref{sec: tropical lift} we establish the theorem on the tropical level.
 We show that every combinatorial type of naive stable map is smoothable, thus identifying the logarithmic and naive tropical moduli spaces.
 In Section~\ref{sec: reduction to tropical lift} we then use the geometry of the universal target to conclude the algebro-geometric Theorem~\ref{thm: log is naive} from its tropical counterpart.